 Have you ever had a client come in for their session with chapped lips?

 Even putting on chapstick does not fix the defined lines that will be prominent in the photograph.
 When you're putting a lot of work into your portraits, you don't want something like chapped lips to throw everything off.

-If you would like to see the full tutorial and techniques used, you can sign up for the premium membership.
+If you want to see the full tutorial and techniques used, you can sign up for the premium membership.

 The method I use in the tutorial focuses on the highlights and shadows on the lips.
-When you're editing a ton of portraits, you want to use whatever is the quickest method.
-Although the method I mentioned isn't the quickest, in my opinion, it's quicker than using dodge and burn.
+But, of course, when you're editing a ton of portraits, you want to use whatever is the quickest method.
+Although the process I mentioned isn't the fastest, in my opinion, it's shorter than using dodge and burn.

 There were some extra steps I took after editing the cracks in them.
-For this tutorial, I did use a straight-out-of-camera image and in the full tutorial, you can see that I do edit the luminance in to bring back the highlights from the healing I did.
+For this tutorial, I used a straight-out-of-camera image, and in the full tutorial, you can see that I edited the luminance to bring back the highlights from the healing I did.

-To see the exact tools and methods I used in photoshop, sign up for the premium membership to watch the full tutorial.
+To see the same tools and methods I used in photoshop, sign up for the premium membership to watch the full tutorial.

-You can really go in there and do as much as you want to get the lips all healed up.
-If it’s something that's far away I wouldn't put too much work into them especially if there are several portrait images you have to edit.
-If it is a close-up image, I would take more time to edit.
+You can go in there and do as much as you want to get the lips all healed up.
+If it's far away, I won't put too much work into them, especially if there are several portrait images you have to edit.
+If it is a close-up image, I will take more time to edit.